A bunch of peaches sitting on a table

 anchovies, chicken, kidneys, lamb, lobster, shrimp, trout, venison

-*Meat is not used in any of our recipes, however, these animal products can be added to any recipe.
+*While our recipes are plant-based, these animal products can be added if desired.
 For yang deficiency patterns, animal protein is recommended for replenishment, if there are no dietary restrictions.

 soup in white ceramic bowl